 Beyond the Discussion

 With these steps listed above, you can be sure that you are properly educating your children on the importance of understanding racism and stereotypes and how they occur in society.
 With that in mind, the earlier you begin talking to your children about these topics, the easier it will be for them to understand and recognize these occurrences.
 However, if you haven’t started yet, it is never too late to educate on these topics.
 What is important is that you are starting now.

-If you feel that your child has been a victim of the effects of racism or stereotypes to any degree, Children’s Bureau is a great resource with a number of counseling and mental health services.
-Focusing on vulnerable communities, and likely those who may have experienced such encounters, the Children’s Bureau offers an abundance of resources and tools to support younger and older kids from ages 0-21.
+If you feel that your child has been a victim of the effects of racist bullying or stereotypes to any degree, Children’s Bureau is a great resource with a number of counseling and mental health services for kids.
+Focusing on vulnerable communities, and likely those who may have experienced such encounters, the Children’s Bureau offers an abundance of resources and tools to support younger and older children from ages 0-21.

 Racism and stereotypes are unfortunately existent in society, however, when taking the time to educate and work against those instances, especially with your children, you can begin to hinder their occurrence in the world around us.

 Susan J. Wood, LMFT es la Directora de Salud Mental en Children's Bureau y tiene más de 20 años de experiencia trabajando con niños en un entorno comunitario de salud mental.
 Se unió a Children's Bureau en 2015 como Gerente de programa en Antelope Valley y se convirtió en directora de programa en junio de 2018, donde fue instrumental en la apertura y expansión de servicios de salud mental en Santa Clarita Valley y Long Beach.